-Learn what your sports management job options are with a sports management degree.
+Learn what your sports management career options are when you earn a sports management degree.

-Sports is a $200 billion dollar a year industry and sports management careers offer many different options for those with a sports management degree.
+Sports is a $200 billion dollar a year industry and a sports management career offers many different options for those with a sports management degree.

 Sports management professionals can be found in business or sports medicine, which usually falls under the aegis of the physical education or health sciences department, and while these two areas of specialty may overlap in some cases, their focuses are distinct.

 A degree in sports medicine might see you teaching college football players how to stay healthy and keep fit by eating the right kinds of foods, or helping a tennis player deal with the psychological ramifications of stress and competition that come with being a professional athlete.

 Where Can a Sports Management Career Take Me?

 The career window for sports management is wide, and there are several institutions or settings where you can work.
 Students who have earned a degree in sports management may find themselves employed in one of the following environments:

 - Academia – Academia will attract PhD holders who have responded to the growing demand for researchers and professors in sport management.

 - Major or minor league teams – A master’s degree in sports medicine will be necessary to join sports teams looking for a trainer, nutritionist, podiatrist, sports psychologist or orthopedic professional.

 - Sports facilities – Facilities management is a flexible field that can be approached with almost any degree type.
 You can earn an Associate in Applied Science (AAS) degree, a bachelor’s or master’s degree, or certificate, and find employment.
 If you are looking for a supervisory or management position, a master’s degree in sports management is mandatory.